 Ahi Tuna Salad

 Make it a spicy tuna bowl by mix and matching any of the below ingredients to really customize the dish.
-Our spicy cucumber salad recipe would pair well with this seafood dish.
+Our spicy cucumber salad or this Spicy Garlic Edamame recipe would pair well with this seafood dish.

 - Sliced Avocado